Expectations for In-Class Workshops

 E.B.
 White

-• Readiness: Please come prepared to each workshop session with the materials and drafts that you need to work on.
-This is time devoted to working on your writing on days and times that we know fit your schedule no matter how busy you are.
+Readiness: Please come prepared, on time, with the materials, drafts, or other items that you need to work on.
 Bring whatever you need to be productive: charged laptop, notes, readings, coffee, snacks, etc.

-• Focus, Productivity, and Respect: This time and space are set aside for focused work and learning.
+Focus, Productivity, and Respect: This time and space are set aside for focused work and learning.
 To maintain a productive environment for everyone, please minimize distractions.
 This means engaging in activities directly related to the work at hand in this course during workshop time and keeping all unrelated conversations or uses of the Internet for some other time and place.
 Most St. Edward’s students are non-confrontational, and thus will not tell a peer that their messing around is distracting.
 But it is.
-Don’t mistreat your fellow classmates.
+Don’t mistreat your fellow classmates by eroding the learning environment.
+I will call you out, even in front of the class, if I have to.
+Don’t be a rude distractor.
+Rude distractors will be marked absent.